Oskrkun/FreeCodeCamp/Responsive Web Design Certification/README.md

-➜ Learn HTML by Building a Cat Photo App ✅
+➜ Learn HTML by Building a Cat Photo App ✅<br>
-➜ Learn Basic CSS by Building a Cafe Menu ✅
+➜ Learn Basic CSS by Building a Cafe Menu ✅<br>
-➜ Learn CSS Colors by Building a Set of Colored Markers ✅ ➜ Learn HTML Forms by Building a Registration Form ✅
+➜ Learn CSS Colors by Building a Set of Colored Markers ✅<br>
+➜ Learn HTML Forms by Building a Registration Form ✅<br>
-➜ Survey Form ✅
+➜ Survey Form ✅<br><br>

-➜ Learn the CSS Box Model by Building a Rothko Painting ✅ ➜ Learn CSS Flexbox by Building a Photo Gallery ✅
+➜ Learn the CSS Box Model by Building a Rothko Painting ✅<br>
+➜ Learn CSS Flexbox by Building a Photo Gallery ✅<br>
-➜ Learn Typography by Building a Nutrition Label ✅
+➜ Learn Typography by Building a Nutrition Label ✅<br>
-➜ Learn Accessibility by Building a Quiz ✅
+➜ Learn Accessibility by Building a Quiz ✅<br>
-➜ Tribute Page ✅
+➜ Tribute Page ✅<br><br>

-➜ Learn More About CSS Pseudo Selectors By Building A Balance Sheet ✅ ➜ Learn Intermediate CSS by Building a Picasso Painting ✅ ➜ Learn Responsive Web Design by Building a Piano
+➜ Learn More About CSS Pseudo Selectors By Building A Balance Sheet ✅<br>
+➜ Learn Intermediate CSS by Building a Picasso Painting ✅<br>
+➜ Learn Responsive Web Design by Building a Piano<br>
-➜ Technical Documentation Page
+➜ Technical Documentation Page<br><br>

-➜ Learn CSS Variables by Building a City Skyline
+➜ Learn CSS Variables by Building a City Skyline<br>
-➜ Learn CSS Grid by Building a Magazine
+➜ Learn CSS Grid by Building a Magazine<br>
-➜ Product Landing Page
+➜ Product Landing Page<br><br>

-➜ Learn CSS Animation by Building a Ferris Wheel
+➜ Learn CSS Animation by Building a Ferris Wheel<br>
-➜ Learn CSS Transforms by Building a Penguin
+➜ Learn CSS Transforms by Building a Penguin<br>
-➜ Personal Portfolio Webpage
+➜ Personal Portfolio Webpage<br><br>

 -- CERTIFICATION --